mashamegul/portfolio-masham/README.md

 Website: https://masham-portfolio-2tnl9.ondigitalocean.app/

 Hi!
 This is the source code and related files for my DECO1400 portfolio project.
 The assignment required us to create a website of our using using vanilla HTML, CSS, and JavaScript, without any frameworks or libraries.
 I decided to create a personal portfolio website to showcase my work and skills.
+If you choose to use this source code to help your own website out, please do credit me, Masham Siddiqui.

 In the future, I plan to expand this website to include more projects and expand on my creative section, as well as improve the design and functionality.